spessasus/SpessaSynth/README.md

 ### [How to use SpessaSynth in your project](../../wiki/Usage-As-Library)

 ## Installation of the Local Edition
-> When you're loading a large (>4GB) SoundFont, use Firefox because chromium has a 4GB memory limit
+> [!IMPORTANT]
+> Firefox is recommended, due to unconstrained memory size.

 ### [Recommended high quality soundfont (better than the built-in one)](https://musical-artifacts.com/artifacts/1176)